 - False personation.

 The Office of the Attorney General runs a Crime Victim Compensation Program that may be able to provide you monetary compensation for some of the associated costs of being a victim of crime.
-You can visit the website or call them at (217) 782-7101 or (312) 814-5010 or (800) 228-3368.
 The Illinois Attorney General has a Crime Victim’s Assistance Line 1-800-228-3368 for more information on the programs and services offered to crime victims.

 You may learn more about crimes by calling your local police department, sheriff’s department, or district attorney’s office.
 See our IL Sheriff Departments page for the contact information for your local sheriff’s department.